alice-fit-fee-upgrade/.github/profile/README.md

+## About the project
-This group is collaborating on the Fast Interaction Trigger (FIT) Front-End Electronics Upgrade for the ALICE Experiment at CERN.
+This group collaborate on the Fast Interaction Trigger (FIT) Front-End Electronics Upgrade for the ALICE Experiment at CERN.
+The main contributors are members of the ALICE-PL consortium, involving Warsaw University of Technology, AGH University of Technology, Institute of Nuclear Physics Polish Academy of Sciences, and National Centre of Nuclear Research.

 <!--